ude-soco/ELAS-React-Flask-Lecture/README.md

 1. Clone the repository by clicking the download code green button.

-2. Open it in you GitHub Desktop
+2. Open it in your GitHub Desktop

 3. Change the branch in your GitHub desktop to see the code samples of lecture